croservices/cro/docs/reference/cro-http-client.md

 method.
 302 and 303 instead cause a `GET` request to be issued, regardless of the original request method.

+The `.request` property of the response object will refer to the final request that was issued after a redirect (or sequence of redirects).
+Therefore, to get the URI that a request was eventually redirected to, use the `.uri` property of that request object.

+    my $resp = await Cro::HTTP::Client.get($some-url);
+    say "Eventually requested $resp.request.uri()";

 ## Authentication

 Both basic authentication and bearer authentication are supported directly by